• Free shipping on all orders

 The incisions take 10-14 days to heal fully.
 It is only at this point that the sutures in the skin can come out, and your dog can return to normal life.
 During the two-week healing period, there are a couple of things you can do to ensure that your precious pup makes a smooth recovery.

-Since there is a very high probability that you will get your dog spayed or neutered at some point of his life, it is best to have a pet insurance covering this procedure.
+Since there is a very high probability that you will get your dog spayed or neutered at some point in his life, it is best to have a pet insurance covering this procedure.
 You can start your choosing by checking these top-rated pet insurance companies:

 Top Rated Pet Insurance Companies: